mcu-debug/debug-tracker-vscode/README.md

 ## Usage

 There are two ways you can use this API and both have the exact same interface.
+You can see the [sample API here](https://github.com/mcu-debug/debug-tracker-vscode/blob/master/dist/index.d.ts) (do not use this, please get it from npm install).

 1. Use this extension as a dependency and call the extension api directly from your extension See an example extension @ https://github.com/mcu-debug/debug-tracker-client